 This article describes a sequence of events that led to the development of national standards for the accreditation of Australian midwifery education programmes for initial registration.
 This process occurred within a climate of polarised opinions about the value of the introduction of three-year degree programmes for midwives who are not nurses (known as the BMid in Australia) and concerns about the invisibility of midwifery within nursing regulation, education, policy and nomenclature.
 Concerted efforts to develop standards to inform the introduction of BMid programmes through a process of collective action are described.
 This involved arguing successfully for the positioning of midwifery as a separate profession from nursing, with a need for its own discreet regulation.

-Mondy, T, Fenwick, J, Leap, N & Foureur, M 2016, 'How domesticity dictates behaviour in the birth space: Lessons for designing birth environments in institutions wanting to promote a positive experience of birth.', Midwifery, vol. 43, pp. 37-47.View/Download from: UTS OPUS or Publisher's site
+Mondy, T, Fenwick, J, Leap, N & Foureur, M 2016, 'How domesticity dictates behaviour in the birth space: Lessons for designing birth environments in institutions wanting to promote a positive experience of birth', MIDWIFERY, vol. 43, pp. 37-47.View/Download from: Publisher's site

-Catling, C, Medley, N, Foureur, M, Ryan, C, Leap, N, Teate, A & Homer, CSE 2015, 'Group versus conventional antenatal care for women (Intervention)', Cochrane Database of Systematic Reviews.View/Download from: UTS OPUS or Publisher's site
+Catling, C, Medley, N, Foureur, M, Ryan, C, Leap, N, Teate, A & Homer, CSE 2015, 'Group versus conventional antenatal care for women (Intervention)', Cochrane Database of Systematic Reviews.View/Download from: Publisher's site

 Antenatal care is one of the key preventive health services used around the world.
 In most Western countries, antenatal care traditionally involves a schedule of one-to-one visits with a care provider.
 A different way of providing antenatal care involves use of a group model.

 1. To compare the effects of group antenatal care versus conventional antenatal care on psychosocial, physiological, labour and birth outcomes for women and their babies.